IETF-OPS-DIR/Review-Template/opsdir-review-template.md

 **Intended Status**: [Proposed Status, e.g., Standards Track]

 ---

 ## **Summary**

 Choose one:

-- **No issues found**.
+- **Ready**: No issues found.
 This document is ready for publication.

-- **Minor concerns/nits** that should be resolved before publication.
+- **Nits**: This document is basically ready for publication but has nits that should be considered prior to publication.

-- **Significant concerns** requiring discussion between authors and OPS ADs.
+- **Has issues**: I have some minor concerns about this document that I think should be resolved before publication.

-- **Major concerns**.
-This document has major issues that should be addressed before publication.
+- **Major issues**: I have significant concerns about this document and recommend that the OPS ADs discuss these issues further with the authors.

 ## **General Operational Comments Alignment with RFC 5706bis**

 Provide an overview of the draft’s operational feasibility, readability, and alignment with RFC5706bis guidelines.
 Example:

 > *This document defines a mechanism for [X].
-While the technical approach is sound, Section [X] lacks clarity on how the mechanism would deploy.
+While the technical approach is sound, Section [X] lacks clarity on how the mechanism would deploy.*

-The Operational Considerations section (Section X) should be expanded to address [Z].*
+> *The Operational Considerations section (Section X) should be expanded to address [Z].*

 Explicitly evaluate compliance with operational guidelines (optional but recommended):

-for example the check list:
+For example the check list:

 - **Fault Management**: Are failure detection/recovery mechanisms specified?